mdaliyan/icache/README.md

 	// make na new Pot with the default expiration time of 1 Hour
-	// set expiretion time to 0 to disable expiration totally var pot = iCache.NewPot(time.Hour)
+	// set expiretion time to 0 to disable expiration totally var pot = icache.NewPot(time.Hour)

-	var U = User{
+	var U = user{
 		ID:   "foo",
 		Name: "John Doe",
 		Age:  30,
-		Contact: Contact{
+		Contact: contact{
 			Phone:   "+11111111",
 			Address: "localhost",
 		},
 	}

-	// Set the value of the key "foo" to "John Doe" User{}
+	// Set the value of the key "foo" to "John Doe" user{}
 	pot.Set("foo", U)

-	// to get the User{} with "foo" key back you need to pass a pointer
+	// to get the user{} with "foo" key back you need to pass a pointer
-	// to User{}
+	// to user{}
-	var u2 User
+	var u2 user
 	err = pot.Get("foo", &u2)
 	fmt.Println(err, u2)